OpenEPaperLink/Home_Assistant_Integration/README.md

 # OpenEPaperLink integration for Home Assistant

-⚠️⚠️⚠️This project is work in Progress and any update might break your existing Automations or Sensors ⚠️⚠️⚠️
+⚠️This project is work in Progress and any update might break your existing Automations or Sensors ⚠️

 Home assistant Integration for the <a href="https://github.com/jjwbruijn/OpenEPaperLink">OpenEPaperLink</a> project